 Shoulds is a distortion by which people are terribly upset when others do break their unspoken rules.
 They also feel guilty when they break their own rules.

 CBT Technique for ‘Shoulds’

 A kind of black and white thinking here but within a person’s own mind and of their making.
 Asking something of a person they are not aware of is not practical nor is it fair.
 Get the person to recognize this and see it is unrealistic.

-Do you have any tips that help you deal with anxiety or stressful situations?
+Have you ever used any of the above cognitive-behavioral therapy techniques?
+Do you have any tips that help you deal with anxious and other types of negative thoughts?
 Let us know!

 - 4 Types of Narcissists and the One You Should Absolutely Avoid - August 1, 2020